Marc Moore, M.D.

 Dr. Jackson is board certified in optometry by the American Board of Optometry.
 In 2014, he was also named a Fellow of the American Academy of Optometry (F.A.A.O.), a highly-selective distinction that is shared by less than ten percent of optometrists nationwide and by no other optometrist in Bowling Green.

-Certified Ophthalmic Assistant and member of the GGC team since 1996.
+Certified Ophthalmic Assistant (COA) and member of the GGC Eyes team since 1996.
 Chief technician to Dr. Wentworth.

 Joined GGC in September of 2012.
-Assistant and surgical coordinator for Dr. Wentworth.
+Certified Ophthalmic Assistant (COA) and surgical coordinator for Dr. Wentworth.
 Clinical supervisor of the ophthalmology department.

-Assistant to Dr. Moore, with a backgound in optometry.
+Assistant to Dr. Moore, with a background in optometry.
 Joined GGC in 2014.
 Laurie is working toward becoming a Certified Ophthalmic Assistant (COA).